 |First Presbyterian Church of Littleton, 2015.
 Photo by Amelia Martinez.|

 The bell in question had been given to the Reformed Episcopalians and their Rev. James McFadden in 1874.
 It became known as the Bride's Bell when Rev. McFadden and his new bride returned to attend Presbyterian services in the downtown church, and the bell was rung in their honor.
-It was installed in the crenelated belltower of the new church and continues to be rung before every Sunday morning service and at every wedding.
+It was installed in the crenelated belltower of the new church.

 Architect Benedict's classic training at the Beaux-Arts School in Paris is reflected in his use of arched windows and doorways and well-scaled ornamentation in this building.
 The sanctuary is done in English Tudor Revival style and features dark oak beams and woodwork.
 Side windows are of stained leaded glass in soft shades; the chancel windows are painted leaded glass in brighter colors.
 A stenciled pattern decorates the ceiling tiles.
 A balcony crosses the rear of the sanctuary.